What are coroners and why are they involved?

 What is a post-mortem examination?

-It’s a medical examination of a body carried out for a coroner by a pathologist, a specialist doctor to establish the cause of death.
+It’s a medical examination of a body carried out for the coroner by a pathologist, a specialist doctor to establish the cause of death.

 The consent of relatives is not required for a post-mortem, but the coroner is required to inform the deceased’s relatives and GP of when and where the examination will take place, provided they have previously advised the coroner that they would like to be present or represented.
 They can be represented by a doctor of their choice, at their own expense.
 Coroners will take account of religious and cultural needs where practicable.
 Relatives can have a separate autopsy at their own expense when the coroner has released the body should they wish to.